Ever felt like your site’s loading slower?

 $image = imagecreatefrompng($image_path);

-// Preserve transparency for PNG
+// Preserve transparency for PNG images

 imagealphablending($image, false);